TheIconfactory/Tapestry/Documentation/API.md

 ---
 ### load()

-Loads any new data and return it to the app with `processResults` or `processError`.
+Your script should implement this function to load any new data and return it to the app with `processResults` or `processError`.
 Variables can be used to determine what to load.
 For example, whether to include mentions on Mastodon or not.

 ---
+### performAction(actionId, actionValue, item)

+Tapestry calls this function when an action needs to be performed by the connector.

+  * actionId: A `String` with the action id
+  * actionValue: The `String` value that was assigned to the action.
+  * item: the `Item` instance that the action is being requested for.

+After performing the action, call `actionComplete()` with the results.

+> **Note:** Only one action per feed is allowed to be running at a time.

+See section on `actions.json` and `actionComplete()` for more information on how to define and perform actions.

+---
-## Functions
+## Utility Functions

 The following functions are available to the script to help it perform the actions listed above.